Code-Institute-Submissions/LucyJones-BRITbrAIN/README.md

 - **Typography**

-  - The main font used throughout the site is 'Raleway' belongs to the sans-serif typeface family and is clean and elegant, making it a good choice for web design.
+  - The main font used throughout the site is'Raleway' which belongs to the sans-serif typeface family and is clean and elegant, making it a good choice for web design.

-  - Ranchers font has been used for the 'BRITbrAIN' logo to add fun with its general style comparison with the Brain.
+  - 'Ranchers' font has been used for the 'BRITbrAIN' title as it is fun and has a general style comparison with the Brain.

   - Sans Serif as the fallback font if for any reason the font isn't being imported into the site correctly.